Want to make a difference in the world of microbiology?

 Studying small microorganisms can make a difference on a big scale, including leading to life-saving innovations.
-You’ll gain a solid foundation in modern biology and explore how microorganisms interact with their surroundings.
+With a bachelor's degree in microbiology, you’ll gain a solid foundation in modern biology and explore how microorganisms interact with their surroundings.
 You’ll research microbes such as bacteria, viruses, fungi and protozoa to investigate how some organisms live in symbiotic relationships with host organisms while others cause disease.

 The microbiology major is a popular option for students who plan to pursue careers in medicine, veterinary health, pharmacy and nursing, or continue on to graduate school programs.